jimfulton/zodb-jsonb-experiment/README.rst

 #.
 A `conversion script <convert.py>`_ was used to convert pickles to
    JSON.

-   There were some cases where application-specific adjustments wre necessary.
+   There were some cases where application-specific adjustments are necessary.
 For example, some objects stored text documents as blobs and cached the text data from these documents in special cache objects.
-The data in these objects was compressed using zlib and needed to be uncompresssed before storing in the database.
+The data in these objects was compressed using zlib and needed to be uncompressed before storing in the database.
 See `convert.py <convert.py>`_.

    For the most part, this is mostly a simple script that converted data